 Grease a large baking sheet and preheat oven to 375 degrees.
 Arrange chicken pieces on pan in a single layer so they aren't overlapping and season with salt and pepper to taste.
 Bake for 5 minutes.

 Remove pan from oven, pour whisked eggs around the chicken pieces directly onto the pan.
 Return to oven for 3-5 minutes until egg is fully cooked.
 Use a fork or spatula to "scramble" the egg so that it breaks up into small pieces.

-Add rice and peas and carrots to pan and toss all ingredients so they are evenly distributed.
+Add rice and peas, carrots and white onions to pan and toss all ingredients so they are evenly distributed.
 Drizzle sesame oil and soy sauce over everything and toss again.
 Sprinkle chopped onions over the top.